 HR personnel are experts in handling HR issues, including employee relations and motivation.
 Your own HR team not only helps you follow employment law; it ensures the health and safety of your staff.

-Your HR team can develop policies that lead to employee well-being and engagement, too.
+When should your business hire an HR person?
+Businesses that are growing toward at least 50 employees should have an HR manager.
+They can develop policies that lead to employee well-being and engagement.
 The employee satisfaction that HR managers help you create is vital for small business success.

 What Is the Role of HR Personnel, Exactly?